A French couple I know spent fourteen months renovating a riad in the medina.

 Registration tax: 4% of the declared purchase value, paid to the Moroccan government.
 This is non-negotiable.

 Notary fees: Roughly 1% of the purchase price.
+For more detail, see the full breakdown of notary fees when buying property in Morocco.

 Agent commission: Usually 2.5%, sometimes negotiable on higher-value properties.

-Independent lawyer for due diligence: Between €1,000 and €3,000 for a thorough review on a medina property.
+Independent lawyer for property due diligence in Morocco: Between 1,000 and 3,000 euros for a thorough review on a medina property.

 Heir investigation and title conversion (if needed): Variable.
-Budget €2,000 to €5,000 and three to six months of time.
+Budget 2,000 to 5,000 euros and three to six months of time.

-Structural survey: €500 to €1,500.
+Structural survey: 500 to 1,500 euros.

 Bank transfer fees and currency exchange costs: These add up.
 Get quotes from multiple providers before you transfer large sums.
+Also review the full picture of Morocco property transfer taxes so there are no surprises at closing.

 Total transaction costs typically run between 8% and 11% of the purchase price.
 If your budget is tight and you haven’t factored this in, your numbers don’t work the way you think they do.